-- carries out its charitable purposes in New Zealand but also donates funds overseas from time to time or occasionally, in response to an unexpected event such as a natural disaster that occurs outside New Zealand. - 5.
-In summary, the statement draws the following conclusions: - Many charities engage in activities on a continuous and ongoing basis, commit time, money and effort to those activities, and conduct a large volume of transactions, with the intention of making a surplus.
-Charities carrying on this type of activity are carrying on a business. - "Surplus" refers to a surplus of income (money or money's worth) over cost and is determined in accordance with ordinary commercial principles.
-A charity can be in business even though the object of the business is directed to charitable ends, not private pecuniary gain. - Section CW 42 applies to income derived from a business carried on exclusively for the charitable purposes of one or more charities.
-The business may be carried on by: - a registered charity ("directly"); or - another entity ("indirectly").1 - Income from a business includes income from a charity's trade or business activities (including income derived from a business of investment) and other income sufficiently connected to a charity's business operations. - A charity carrying on a business might receive a payment described as a "gift", "donation" or "koha".
+- carries out its charitable purposes in New Zealand but also donates funds overseas from time to time or occasionally, in response to an unexpected event such as, for example, a natural disaster that occurs outside New Zealand. - 5.
+In summary, the statement draws the following conclusions: - Charities that engage in activities on a continuous and ongoing basis, commit time, money and effort to those activities, and conduct a large volume of transactions with the intention of making a surplus are carrying on a business. - "Surplus" refers to a surplus of income (money or money's worth) over cost and is determined in accordance with ordinary commercial principles. - A charity might not be carrying on a business because the nature of its activities is not sufficient to result in those activities being a business and/or the activities are not carried on with a profit-making intention.
+For example, activities carried out on a deliberately loss-making or breakeven basis. - A charity can be in business even though the object of the business is directed to charitable ends, not private pecuniary gain. - Section CW 42 applies to income derived from a business carried on exclusively for one or more charities.
+The business may be carried on by: - o a charity ("directly"); or - o another entity for or for the benefit of a charity ("indirectly"). - Many distributions a charity derives from another entity carrying on a business will be exempt non-business income (and not subject to s CW 42) on the basis that: - the business is not carried on by the other entity exclusively for one or more charities; and/or - o in the charity's hands the distribution amount is not itself business income. - For business income a charity derives to be exempt under s CW 42 both the entity whose income derivation is being considered and, if it is a different entity, the entity carrying on the business must be charitable.
+The entity deriving the business income must be a tax charity and the entity carrying on the business must be a registered charity. - Income from a business includes income from a charity's trade or business activities (including income derived from a business of investment) and other income sufficiently connected to a charity's business operations. - A charity carrying on a business might receive a payment described as a "gift", "donation" or "koha".
 Whether such a payment is income from a charity's business is a question of fact.
-A charity carrying on a business can receive a gift that is not business income on the basis the gift is unrelated to the charity's business activity and prompted by the payer's intention to progress the charity's charitable purpose or is capital in nature, or both.
-In many cases, a gift, donation or koha a charity receives will not be business income. - For the exemption in s CW 42 to apply to a charity's business income, all of the following requirements must be satisfied: - The entity actually conducting the business must be a registered charity.
-If the entity conducting the business is not a registered charity, all the income from the business is taxable.
-This outcome extends to the situation where a trading trust with only a charitable beneficiary (or beneficiaries) distributes business income to a charitable beneficiary.
-If the trading trust is not a registered charity the business income a charitable beneficiary
+However, in many cases, gifts a charity receives will not be business income either because the payment is unrelated to the charity's